Pages Menu

 Located at the other end of Australia is Alan Carter’s Prize Catch, (Fremantle Press, 1 October 2024).

-Carter has demonstrated in the past a clear ability to mix topical international themes with a good local thriller plot, and he does so again here with an interesting storyline around dodgy farming practices, war crimes and the routine abuse of power by the wealthy.
+Carter has demonstrated in the past a clear ability to mix topical international themes with a good local thriller plot, and he does so again here with an interesting storyline around dodgy farming practices, modern war crimes and the routine abuse of power by the wealthy.

 When Roz Chen’s wife, Niamh, is killed in a hit-and-run on a lonely Tasmanian road, the grieving widow begins to wonder if Niamh’s death was an accident after all.
 Meanwhile, SAS veteran Sam Willard is hoping for a fresh start with a job at a salmon farm.
 But as allegations of old war crimes surface and Sam is ‘promoted’ as a special operative against anti-salmon farm activists, he and Roz form an unlikely alliance.
-A series of events force them into the forgiving Tasmanian wilderness as they try to escape from the murderous thugs on their trail and achieve some sense of justice for Niamh and the other victims.
+A series of events force them into the unforgiving Tasmanian wilderness as they try to escape from the murderous thugs on their trail and achieve some sense of justice for Niamh and the other victims.

 This is a serious, well written thriller that also canvasses some important current issues.
 The characters are richly created and believable, and there is a strong degree of credibility around the plot.
 The story moves along at a steady pace and it builds to a very a tense climax on the water.
 The plot is very much driven by the actions of the central characters and it is interesting to watch Roz grow and change as the book progresses.